About Katharine Mocciola, PsyD

 Licensure

-I am a licensed clinical psychologist in the state of Maine and authorized to provide telehealth services through PSYPACT.
+I am a licensed clinical psychologist in Maine and hold authority to practice interjurisdictional telepsychology through PSYPACT.

-For the most up-to-date list, please visit http://psypact.gov.
+For the most up-to-date list of participating PSYPACT states, visit http://psypact.gov.